WestpacCXTeam/Starter-Pack/README.md

 Files in here will automatically copy to its counterpart folder in `PROD`.
 There are some GUI js files that will fit in here including `theme.min.js` and `polyfills.js`, these are essential in having an application that works cross browser.

-We have taken the time to include some default libraries to get you started in the `[angular branch](https://github.com/WestpacCXTeam/Starter-Pack/tree/angular)`.
+We have taken the time to include some default libraries to get you started in the [angular branch](https://github.com/WestpacCXTeam/Starter-Pack/tree/angular).
 It's worth noting that we are not using Angulars' default routing in this version of our SPA.
 We have chosen to use [ui-router](https://github.com/angular-ui/ui-router).